On this page

 The Czech Australia and New Zealand Association (CANZA), based in Prague, is active and hosts many community and business events year round.

-- New Zealand is represented in the Czech Republic by the New Zealand Embassy, Germany
+- New Zealand is represented in the Czech Republic by the New Zealand Embassy to Germany

-- The Czech Republic is represented in New Zealand by the Czech Republic Embassy, Canberra, Australia (external link)
+- The Czech Republic is represented in New Zealand by the Embassy of the Czech Republic

 New Zealand to the Czech Republic